indexmod/life/README.md

-# LIFE
+# Life

 ## semantic entity runtime

 > Pages are not documents.
 > Pages are semantic entities that persist and interact independently of observation.

-LIFE is an experimental semantic projection layer for IndexMod.
+Life is an experimental semantic projection layer for IndexMod.

 The system reads an existing universe of markdown files from shared R2 storage and generates: